 10. Sumptuous Bedding

 Layer on a lofty down comforter with fill weight suitable for year-round use.
-If you don’t want to bother with a comforter/duvet cover combination, purchase a stand alone decorative comforter in a solid color or pattern.
-In colder climates you may need a secondary blanket between the sheets and comforter.
+If you don’t want to bother with a comforter/duvet cover combination, purchase a stand-alone decorative comforter in a solid color or pattern.
+In colder climates, you may need a secondary blanket between the sheets and the comforter.
 The result will be a sumptuous bed you can’t wait to crawl into.

 11. Layered Lighting

 If you are going to all the trouble to create a comfortable and stylish bedroom don’t you dare skimp on lighting.
 Subtle lighting layers will add the right touch to your relaxing boudoir.
 Start with general illumination such as a gorgeous chandelier positioned above your bed.

 Bedside sconces or table lamps provide targeted task lighting for reading or computer work.
 Accent lighting can set the mood.
 For instance, consider installing dimmers on your overhead fixtures to soften the room's appearance and create a peaceful feel.

 Choosing artwork for your bedroom may seem like a daunting task but we’re here to tell you it’s really a piece of cake.
 Pick the wall spaces where you would like to display artwork.
 Measure those areas before you go shopping to ensure the artwork is on the right scale for the space.
 Use artwork to add color to a dark or monochromatic color palette.

 Use colors from artwork and coordinate fabrics and accessories to create a harmonious scheme.
 Keep artwork soothing and sophisticated to promote restful sleep.
 If you can’t come up with a specific subject matter think about using an abstract image to convey a relaxing mood through color and design.
 An alternative approach is an organic artwork that expresses a natural rustic feel.